World Bowling Tour: Tour Qualifications

 The winner of a WBT tournament can also earn credit for a PBA Tour title, as long as the bowler registered for the tournament beforehand as a professional.
 International bowlers, bowlers who do not reside in the United States, can also join the PBA under its PBA International program.
 If a PBA International member wins a WBT tournament, he must upgrade to full membership of the PBA.

 WBT Tournaments

-The entry fee for a WBT tournament is $5,000 USD.
+The entry fee for a WBT tournament is US$5,000.
 Winners of World Bowling Tour events also qualify for the PBA Tournament of Champions.

 2019 Schedule

 Tournaments listed in bold are considered majors by the World Bowling Tour.